ForbodingAngel/underscores.sass/README.md

 First off, you need to have node.js, grunt.js, ruby, and sass installed (this all sounds a lot harder than it actually is, even on windows it's quite simple! (full disclosure, I use win7 with console 2 and git bash)).

+After installing node.js (make sure it is in your PATH environment variable!), run this command to install grunt.js:

+	$ npm install -g grunt-cli

 You will need this grunt module: https://www.npmjs.org/package/grunt-contrib-compass by running this command:

 	$ npm install grunt-contrib-compass